 Written by Kate Janeway, Board of Trustees Member, Leadership and Transition Coach

-Editor’s note: Kate Janeway is a long-time friend of The Nature Conservancy and joined the board for the Washington chapter earlier this year.
+Editor’s note: Kate Janeway is a long-time friend of The Nature Conservancy and joined the board in 2015.
 We asked her to share a little about her passion for nature and people

 Working on environmental issues became my mission when I was 13.
 That year, my hometown - Santa Barbara, California - experienced the first catastrophic oil spill in the US.
 It was caused by the blow-out of an oil rig positioned off the coast in an area riddled by geologic faults.
 Platform A is still leaking nearly 50 years later.

 For me the spill was a galvanizing event.
 I joined Junior Statesmen of America - a YMCA program - and we organized to Get Oil Out of the coastal waters of California.
 The movement was a furious uprising of the entire community incited by the corporate cynicism of Union Oil - whose solution was to cover the oil with a layer of sand - and the ineffectiveness of government to address the problem because there were almost NO environmental laws at that time.

 The Santa Barbara oil spill was a major force for the first federal environmental laws: the Clean Water Act and the Clean Air Act and the numerous land, and eventually species, protection efforts that followed.

 So to me, the path that seemed clear, if I wanted to make a difference, was to become a lawyer.

 Early in my law practice I saw that what the law does best is: assign blame and assess damages.
 This is important work, but not the work that motivated me.

 To redefine myself, I got a degree in environmental policy and natural resource management from the Evans School.